gerardsyd/portfolio_tracker/README.md

 - If quantity / price / fees are blank when providing trade data, portfolio calculations do not work as expected (when using Load Portfolio)

 ## To be built / implemented
-- Prices to be included in SQL database
 - Monthly view of assets
 - Add functionality for dividends to be manually entered (partially built)
 - Track dividends switch off- Allow multiple portfolios?
-- Add support for exchange rates
 - Include edit / add trades in each stock's section
 - Dashboard for each stock to include performance over time incl buys, sells, divs; trade history; current position / p&l; overview position / p&l
 - Dashboard for portfolio: change in val over time; overview position / p&l
 - allow hiding certain stocks on portfolio + recalculate position
 - Automate entering trade data?
-- Allow deleting row in add trades section
 - Consider if Portfolio object uses direct SQL instead of pandas dataframe